veradefi/paychain/README.md

 ## Before initialization:
 ### Please make sure you have updated .env file

 - contain correct mysql credentials
 - contain correct redis credentials
 - contains correct PROVIDER_TYPE (testrpc for development and rinkeby for production) and PROVIDER_URL (should be according to provider type)
 - NODE_ENV is set to required environment (development or production)
 - contains DEFAULT_ADDRESS and it's encrypted PRIVATE_KEY.
 To encrypt/decrypt a private key, use

-        "npm run crypto encrypt/decrypt {PRIVATE_KEY} [SECRET_KEY]"
+        npm run crypto encrypt/decrypt {PRIVATE_KEY} [SECRET_KEY]

 where PRIVATE_KEY is private_key to encrypt/decrypt and SECRET_KEY is optional password phrase used to encrypt/decrypt.
 If not provided, will use SECRET_KEY from .env
      - In case of NODE_ENV=production (for rinkeby), should set CONTRACT_ADDRESS(address of ChainPay contract, the middle-man contract, not actual token contract) and PAYMENT_ADDRESS(actual token address)

 ## Initialization:
      - To initialize database, run `npm run initialize`.
 Please make sure you have NODE_ENV=production in your env file otherwise all your database will be cleared.
     This script updates default ChainPay address and creates accounts in database from server/json/defaults.json based on network type (rinkey or testrpc)
+### Troubleshooting
+Issue:
-### If you get `Client does not support authentication protocol requested by server; consider upgrading MySQL client`
+`Client does not support authentication protocol requested by server; consider upgrading MySQL client`
+Solution:
     - ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'
 ## Building Project
     - The source code is in ES6 syntax.
 To convert it into ES5 format, it needs to be build.